-This question can’t be answered with exact certainty, with many factors coming into play to provide an adequate answer.
-Ultimately, no DNA test is patently inaccurate, but some DNA tests are more reliable and accurate than others when it comes to specific areas.
+This question can’t be answered with exact certainty, as there are many factors that come into play.
+Ultimately, no DNA analysis is patently inaccurate, but some DNA testing companies are more reliable than others when it comes to specific areas.

-A dietician or nutritionist would have made most of these 'actionable' suggestions even without seeing your DNA.
+A dietician or nutritionist could have made most of these 'actionable' suggestions even without seeing your DNA.
 However, the tailored results you’ll receive in a DNA testing company’s health report may offer some additional insights you may have missed otherwise.

-When it comes to the accuracy of testing for ethnicity, most at-home DNA tests aren’t much more than a novelty.
-Many give you a breakdown by percentage of your genes and where they came from.
+When it comes to the accuracy of testing for ethnicity, most at-home DNA test kits aren’t much more than a novelty.
+Many give you a breakdown by percentage of your genetic makeup and tell you where your genes came from.
 For some tests, this tracking starts at the emergence of proto-hominids out of Africa.
 Others track more recent movements, up to and including the last few generations.

-In all these cases, the results of an at-home DNA test will not be sufficient to justify any substantiated claims to these ethnic groups.
+In all these cases, the results of an at-home DNA testing kit will not be sufficient to justify any substantiated claims to these ethnic groups.
 With Native Americans, connections to the community - and acceptance by a tribe - are often based on documented genealogical history even if you’re 100% Native American genetically.
-In this regard, you shouldn’t seek accuracy in testing for ethnicity, but more so accuracy of testing for ancestry.
+In this regard, you shouldn’t seek accuracy in testing for ethnicity, but more so the accuracy of an ancestry test.

 A bonus of connecting with relatives is to learn more details about their medical history and that of shared ancestors.
-This family history is often on a par of relevance with the results regarding genetic health, returned by an at-home DNA test kit.
+This family history is often just as relevant as the test results that you’d receive with an at-home genetic health test.

-The health implications of your genetics are usually based on minute increases in the health risks of developing certain illnesses, such as Alzheimer’s.
-The accuracy of these risks varies significantly on numerous variables.
-There are two main groups of risk assessment when it comes to genetics: gene-based risk factors and genetic risk estimates.
+The health implications of your genetic makeup are usually based on minute increases in the health risks of developing certain illnesses, such as Alzheimer’s.
+The accuracy of these health reports varies significantly depending on numerous factors.
+There are two main groups of health risk assessment when it comes to genetics: gene-based risk factors and genetic risk estimates.

-Gene-based risk factors: These associations with illness are due to mutations in specific genes, often with a stronger connection with genetic variant and disease.
-Examples include Huntington’s Disease and Cystic Fibrosis, caused by mutations in the HTT and CFTR genes, respectively.
+Gene-based risk factors: These illnesses are due to mutations in specific genes, often with a stronger connection to genetic variants and diseases.
+Examples include Huntington’s Disease, Alzheimer’s disease, and Cystic Fibrosis, caused by mutations in the HTT and CFTR genes, respectively.
 However, each gene contains dozens of variants, each with a variable level of influence.

 In both regards, 23andMe offers the most and is at the forefront of genetic health information.
 The question of which DNA test is most accurate receives a definitive answer in this realm.
 It’s the only FDA-approved test to provide results on your health and predispositions to illness and disease.
 You’ll have to do some research to understand the implications of these estimates.

-When it comes to which DNA test is the most accurate, it depends on what you’re looking for.
-The DNA test kits that show your family tree, such as those offered by 23andMe and AncestryDNA, are the best if you’re looking to forge connections and relations with members of shared ethnic groups or organizations.
+When figuring out which DNA test is the most accurate, it all depends on what you’re looking for.
+The DNA test kits that show your family tree, such as those offered by 23andMe and AncestryDNA, are the best if you’re looking to forge connections and relations with family members, shared ethnic groups, or organizations.

 23andMe gets the trophy for accuracy of testing for genetic health.
-Their focus on health, continuously updated and reviewed, is unmatched in the field at the current time.
-Consider undertaking the 23andMe test, download your raw DNA data, and search for genetic connections by applying your genetic information from another service.
-By uploading your data to Living DNA and MyHeritage, you get the best of both worlds by using world-class expertise in both health and ancestry.
+Their focus on health risks is continuously updated and reviewed and unmatched in the field at the current time.
+Consider undertaking the 23andMe Health + Ancestry Test, download your DNA raw data, and search for genetic connections by applying your genetic information from another service.
+By uploading your raw data to Living DNA and MyHeritage, you get the best of both worlds by using world-class expertise in both health and ancestry!